MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 flux :math:`q` are obtained from solving a system of three equations that is derived from the heat and freshwater balance at the ice-ocean interface.

-For any material tracer such as salinity, the LHS in the above equation vanishes (no salt diffusion into the ice), while for temperature, the term :math:`q\,( T_{b}-T_{I} )` vanishes, because both the boundary layer and the ice are at the freezing point.
+For any material tracer such as salinity, the LHS in :eq:`jenkinsgenbudget` vanishes (no material diffusion into the ice), while for temperature, the term :math:`q\,( T_{b}-T_{I} )` vanishes, because both the boundary layer and the ice are at the freezing point.
 Instead, the latent heat of freezing :math:`L` is included as an additional term to take into account the